adeeweller/adeeweller.github.io/_pages/Research.md

  * _Keywords:_ Haiti; Gang Violence; Signaling; ITS; MSS; Kenyan Intervention

-### "Unelected Providers: How does Foreign Corporate Goods Provision Shape Political Participation?"
+### "Do Election Observers Increase Trust in Democracies?: Messenger Effects from a National Experiment in the United States"

- * _Written with:_ Gavin Kiger, Americo Maluana, William Wainwright, and [Danielle Jung](https://www.daniellejung.com/)
+ * _Written with:_ Nicklas Stein, Emily Carrillo and [Anthony J. DeMattee](https://www.demattee.com/)

 <details>
   <summary>Abstract</summary>